-- the role of the Central Bank of Ireland in relation to the imposition of charges in consumer credit agreements; - the different obligations and restrictions imposed on credit intermediaries and credit institutions by the Consumer Credit Act, 1995 in relation to the provision and advertisement and arranging of consumer credit agreements which are subject to Parts 2 to 7 of the European Communities (Consumer Credit Agreements) Regulations, 2010; - the European Communities (Distance Marketing of Consumer Financial Services) Regulations, 2004; - the provisions of relevant Codes of Conduct and Regulations, issued by the Central Bank of Ireland applying to credit providers; - Consumer Protection (Regulation of Credit Servicing Firms) Act 2015 - obligations on credit institutions as designated persons under the Criminal Justice (Money Laundering and Terrorist Financing) Act, 2010; - the details of the Financial Services Ombudsman Scheme, and how a consumer can access the Scheme; - $\sqrt{}$ the provisions of the Data Protection Acts, 1988 and 2003 related to the maintenance, disclosure and use of personal data and the Equal Status Acts 2000-2015
+- the role of the Central Bank of Ireland in relation to the imposition of charges in consumer credit agreements; - the different obligations and restrictions imposed on credit intermediaries and credit institutions by the Consumer Credit Act, 1995 in relation to the provision and advertisement and arranging of consumer credit agreements which are subject to Parts 2 to 7 of the European Communities (Consumer Credit Agreements) Regulations, 2010; - the European Communities (Distance Marketing of Consumer Financial Services) Regulations, 2004; - the provisions of relevant Codes of Conduct and Regulations, issued by the Central Bank of Ireland applying to credit providers; - Consumer Protection (Regulation of Credit Servicing Firms) Act 2015 - obligations on credit institutions as designated persons under the Criminal Justice (Money Laundering and Terrorist Financing) Act, 2010; - the details of the Financial Services Ombudsman Scheme, and how a consumer can access the Scheme;

+$[\]sqrt{}$ the provisions of the Data Protection Acts, 1988 and 2003 related to the maintenance, disclosure and use of personal data and the Equal Status Acts 2000-2015

+1. The concept of debt management

+- $\sqrt{}$ To explain the concept of debt management and the benefits it can provide to consumers. - $\sqrt{}$ To explain the role of a debt advisor and the letter of engagement.

+- $\sqrt{\ }$ To explain the main elements of a valid contract, how a contract is discharged and the remedies for breach of contract. - √ To understand the covenants given by borrowers as part of the terms of a loan agreement and the potential consequences arising from the breach of a covenant. - √ To understand the responsibilities and potential liability of a professional when providing advice to a consumer.

+3. Consumer debt

-SUBJECT MATTER COMPETENCIES 1.
-The concept of v debt management To explain the concept of debt management and the benefits it can provide to consumers.
-To explain the role of a debt advisor and the letter of engagement. ν To explain the main elements of a valid contract, how a contract is discharged and the remedies for breach of contract.
-To understand the covenants given by borrowers as part of the terms of a loan agreement and the potential consequences arising from the breach of a covenant.
-To understand the responsibilities and potential liability of a professional when providing advice to a consumer.
-N N arrangements.
-To understand the different types of debt, including secured and unsecured loans, loans with and without recourse, taxation, utilities and other debts such as household, education or medical debts, and debts arising from domestic support order of a court.
-To understand contingent liabilities, such as guarantee liabilities.
-To understand the cost of credit and the components of that cost.
-To understand the impact of rent arrears and tenant rights.
-N N To understand the background to the causes of the mortgage debt crisis.
-To understand the short-and long-term solutions that are available for those in arrears.
-To explain the different types of mortgages, including tracker, interest only, fixed interest, variable interest, capital and interest, and Local Authority mortgages.
-To understand the repossession process for private dwellings and buy-to-let properties and the rights of the mortgagee.
-N To explain the importance of an effective budget for consumers.
-To identify ways that consumers could reduce their expenditure.
-To identify ways that consumers could maximise their income.
+- \checkmark To understand the most common causes of consumer debt. - $\sqrt{}$ To assess different types of creditors and credit arrangements. - √ To understand the different types of debt, including secured and unsecured loans, loans with and without recourse, taxation, utilities and other debts such as household, education or medical debts, and debts arising from domestic support order of a court. - $\sqrt{}$ To understand contingent liabilities, such as guarantee liabilities. - $\sqrt{}$ To understand the cost of credit and the components of that cost. - $\sqrt{}$ To understand the impact of rent arrears and tenant rights. - $\sqrt{}$ To understand the impact of mortgage arrears and the options of recourse available to the creditor, and the rights of the debtor.

+4. Mortgage arrears

+- \checkmark To understand the background to the causes of the mortgage debt crisis. - $\sqrt{}$ To understand the short-and long-term solutions that are available for those in arrears. - To explain the different types of mortgages, including tracker, interest only, fixed interest, variable interest, capital and interest, and Local Authority mortgages. - √ To understand the repossession process for private dwellings and buy-to-let properties and the rights of the mortgagee.

+5. Budgeting

+- $\sqrt{}$ To explain the importance of an effective budget for consumers. - $\sqrt{}$ To identify ways that consumers could reduce their expenditure. - $\sqrt{}$ To identify ways that consumers could maximise their income.

-- \checkmark To be able to prioritise consumer debts, including credit, taxation, utilities and other debts such as household, education or medical debts. - ✓ To understand the potential impact on access to arrangements under the Personal Insolvency Act 2012 (Personal Insolvency Arrangements and Debt Settlement Arrangements) of giving preference to a creditor that substantially reduces the amount available to the debtor to pay debts to other creditors. - $\sqrt{}$ To identify the variety of payment tools available to the consumer and appropriate to the circumstances. - \checkmark To understand relevant welfare entitlements and appeals.
+- √ To be able to prioritise consumer debts, including credit, taxation, utilities and other debts such as household, education or medical debts. - √ To understand the potential impact on access to arrangements under the Personal Insolvency Act 2012 (Personal Insolvency Arrangements and Debt Settlement Arrangements) of giving preference to a creditor that substantially reduces the amount available to the debtor to pay debts to other creditors. - $\sqrt{}$ To identify the variety of payment tools available to the consumer and appropriate to the circumstances. - $\sqrt{}$ To understand relevant welfare entitlements and appeals.